XonneX/fhnw-phycom/00_SyllabusAndOverview/README.md

 > Be excellent to each other

 - Actively participate
-- Ask for / give help
+- Ask for / provide help
 - Respect boundaries

 ### Program